martinezq/cpq-palma-import/backlog.md

 ### #007 [TESTING] Cases must be represented as combination table as they control more than just the qty

 Detected by analyzing: Side sweep-left should be locked to position "left".
 I don't know how it's in palma yet

+### #008 [TESTING] Fix Quantity is not enforced with prune flag

+In palma the node is fixed quantity.
+In Tacton is converted to dynamic with prune attribute to control the value.
+It doesn't work.